 Research on Positive Child Development!

 The Clinical Map explains how children integrate language, sensory modulation, cognitive skills, spatial skills, and motor skills in purposeful and meaningful ways in the family system.
-We integrate several disciplines including ABA, child developmental psychology, relational neuroscience, and sensory development using a Top-down and bottom-up approach to explain how the Medical Model of Applied sciences and The Social Model of Family come together as a whole.
-Mastering all these critical areas depends on identifying the 5-functional character structures of child development.
+We integrate several disciplines including ABA, child development, relational neuroscience, and sensory development using a Top-down and bottom-up behavior analysis.

 Yet despite this prosperity, families and children are struggling more than ever before.